CodethinkLabs/cdt/README.md

 For example, if you run:

 ```
-./cdt my-target tap
+./cdt tap
 ```

-It will tell you that it needs X and Y coordinates, so you would run it like so:
+It will tell you that it needs DISPLAY, X and Y coordinates, so you would run it like so:

 ```
-./cdt my-target tap 100 100
+./cdt tap my-target 100 100
 ```

 You can also get help on a command, e.g.:

 ```
-./cdt my-target help tap
+./cdt help tap
 ```

 Design